 The value of police canine teams is demonstrated in an increased level of deputy safety and more efficient use of patrol time.

-The Lane County Sheriff's Office K9 Unit consists of Unit Supervisor, Dave Rogers; and Patrol Deputies Todd Olson and Ryan Lane.
+The Lane County Sheriff's Office K9 Unit consists of Unit Supervisor, Gordon Gill; and Patrol Deputies Todd Olson and Ryan Lane.
 Deputies Olson and Lane, in addition to their patrol duties, are the assigned canine handlers.

 Deputy Olson and his K9 Zeto joined the canine program in the fall of 2007.
 Zeto is a German Shepherd / Belgian malinois (Royal Dutch Police Dog), who received his KNPV training in the Netherlands.
 Zeto completed his training with honors, and obtained a lifetime certification as a Police Dog in the Netherlands.